krish-maharjan/solid/README.md

 # Solid Builder

-A minimal Python demonstration of the Builder pattern for form construction with lazy auto‑discovery of concrete builders.
+A minimal Python demonstration of the Builder, Registry pattern for form construction with lazy auto‑discovery of concrete builders.
 It uses a simple `FormFactory` and `FormDirector` to compose and build forms at runtime.

 ## Features
 - Runtime selection of builders via `FormFactory.create(key)`